rspack-contrib/rsbuild-plugin-type-check/README.md

 ## Notes

 - If you have enabled `ts-loader` in your project and manually configured `compileOnly: false`, please disable the Type Check plugin to avoid duplicate type checking.
-- Some errors will be displayed as warnings in IDEs such as VS Code, but they will still be displayed as errors in the `fork-ts-checker-webpack-plugin` check.
+- Some errors will be displayed as warnings in IDEs such as VS Code, but they will still be displayed as errors in the `ts-checker-rspack-plugin` check.
 For details, please refer to: [Why are some errors reported as warnings?](https://code.visualstudio.com/docs/typescript/typescript-compiling#_why-are-some-errors-reported-as-warnings).

 ## Performance Optimization